tahamohammedi/Webcrawler/README.md

 # Usage

-Webcrawler takes three arguments (url, time, headless, element), you pass the url of the web page you intend to monitor and how frequently it should be checked.
+Webcrawler takes four arguments (url, time, headless, element), you pass the url of the web page you intend to monitor and how frequently it should be checked.

 Example:
 ```